NVIDIA/spark-rapids/docs/FAQ.md

 * Make sure the query in GPU mode is fully on GPU.
 Please refer to [Getting Started on Spark workload qualification](./get-started/getting-started-workload-qualification.md) for more details.
-If there are some CPU fallbacks, check if those are some known features which can be enabled by turning on some Spark RAPIDS parameters.
-If the features needed do not exsit in the most recent release of Spark RAPIDS, please file [feature request](https://github.com/NVIDIA/spark-rapids/issues) with a minimum reproduce.
+If there are some CPU fallbacks, check if those are some known features which can be enabled by turning on some RAPIDS Accelerator parameters.
+If the features needed do not exist in the most recent release of the RAPIDS Accelerator, please file a [feature request](https://github.com/NVIDIA/spark-rapids/issues) with a minimum reproduce.

 * Tune the Spark and Spark RAPIDS parameters such as `spark.sql.shuffle.partitions`,